RibirX/Polestar/cli/README.md

 #### `channel remove <id>`

-You can use `channel remove` command to remove a channel by channel id.
+You can use the `channel remove` command to remove a channel by channel ID.

-Channel id is uuid string, when you remove a channel, you can select a channel from channel list.
+When removing a channel, select a channel from the channel list.
+The channel ID is a unique UUID string that ensures accuracy and reliability.

 ```txt
 polestar-cli〉channel remove